Block Watch

 What will be my role?

 • If you're a captain or a co-captain, you're responsible for facilitating the program in your neighbourhood.
-You will recruit participants and be a liaison with the Burnaby RCMP Crime Prevention Unit.
+You will recruit participants and be a liaison with the City of Burnaby Crime Prevention Unit.

 • If you're a Block Watch participant, you'll monitor your neighbourhood and report any suspicious activity to the police and your captain or co-captain.
 You'll maintain communication with your captain and attend Block Watch meetings.